 Google’s cellular-first indexing now powers over half of Google’s seek results

-Google announced Wednesday that over half of-of the pages shown in search outcomes globally are from Google indexing that content material the use of cell-first indexing method. is What is cell-first indexing?
+Google announced Wednesday that over half of the pages shown in search outcomes globally are from Google indexing that content material using the cell-first indexing method.
+What is cell-first indexing?
 Mobile-first indexing is honestly how Google crawls and indexes the internet.
 Instead of searching at the desktop version of the web page, Google looks at the mobile model of the page.
-In more simple phrases, Google is crawling and indexing your web web page based on the way it renders on a cellular cellphone as opposed to a laptop pc.
-That approach is that it’s miles much more likely that the pages you go to from a Google search are based on how Google crawled and indexed that content based on the cellular model of that web page.
+Simply put, Google crawls and indexes your web page based on how it renders on a cellular cellphone instead of a laptop PC.
+That approach is that it’s much more likely that the pages you go to from a Google search are based on how Google crawled and indexed that content based on the cellular model of that web page.
 Where can I research extra?
-We have many memories and articles approximately mobile-first indexing on this website.
+We have many memories and articles about mobile-first indexing on this website.
 Here are some of the greater vital stories:

 Google’s cellular-first indexing now powers over half of Google’s seek results 15